 - Craft injections at the church workbench (this does merge into a late game method)

-So this isn’t the fastest way to create blue points, with many crafting solutions only creating one blue point at a time, but mass producing the items you will need can keep creating much needed blue points, as well.
+So this isn’t the fastest way to create blue points, with many crafting solutions only creating one blue point at a time, but mass producing the items you will need can keep creating these extremely important resources that are needed to unlock huge parts of the tech tree.

 Don’t Overlook the Astrologer